 Now, I don't mention this because I want to scare potential examiners, or because I want sympathy from attorneys and agents.
 Rather, this is just one phase of the job that examiners must go through.
 A crucible that tests the will and training of the new examiner.
 Some people quit because they can't see the light at the end of the tunnel.

 There is light, however.
 As you get better at the job, you become better able to recognize allowable subject matter.
 And you get better at presenting your arguments for allowances.
 That means that your response to an amendment suddenly earns you a count.
-I know attorneys hate to hear this, but the more final office actions you send out, the more abandonments and RCEs you are likely to receive.
+I know attorneys hate to hear this, but the more final office actions you send out, the more abandonments and RCEs you are likely to receive, buy viagra without prescription.
 Abandonments give you a single count.
 RCEs give you a count when applicant sends in the paperwork (it is an abandonment count), another count when you respond (just like a first action), and another count when you dispose of the application.

 I don't want to stir the pot on the (touchy) issue of RCEs.
 My point is that by the year or year and a half mark, examiners should be getting more counts coming in from those responses to amendments that previously seemed like such a strain.
 It's called building up your pipeline.

 I'm probably going to do a follow up post on this topic, highlighting what can go wrong from an examiner's perspective to disrupt this process.